danvalen1/dsc-chi-warmup-coding-exercise/README.md

 # Coding Exercises

-As a warmup for today, here are a few coding problems.
+Here are a few coding problems.
 Each problem is more difficult than the one before.

 You are not expected to complete all of these problems this morning.
-Feel free to use this notebook as a resource for flexing your coding muscles whenever you need a break from the math of Mod 2.
+Feel free to use this notebook as a resource for flexing your coding muscles whenever you need a break!
 If you complete all of the problems and would like more to solve, check out [Code Wars](https://www.codewars.com).

 For each section, a prompt is provided as well as an empty function.